 The space will also be used as part of the Humber Arboretum’s school programs, which incorporate education about the natural world connected with school curriculum.

-The design for the Humber Pond features benches, resting places, and lookouts for community members.
-It will be a place for those from Humber College and the local community to relax, explore, and enjoy.
+The revitalized Humber Pond already features benches, seating stones, and lookouts for community members.
+It provides a place for those from Humber College and the local community to relax, explore, and enjoy.
 Future plans include the construction of a new outdoor classroom, which will also serve as an additional gathering place.

-Students, staff, and the local community will have the opportunity to get involved in the project through community terrestrial planting events through City of Toronto’s Forestry division, aquatic community planting events through TRCA’s Education and Outreach Team, and citizen science initiatives.
-Stay tuned to this page and the Humber Arboretum’s social media for updates and your chance to get involved!
+Students, staff, and the local community participated in the project through terrestrial planting events held through the City of Toronto’s Forestry division, and aquatic planting events held through TRCA’s Education and Outreach Team.